-Cash and cash equivalents \$ 1,663,504

-Investments 419,793

-Contributions and grants receivable 220,000

-FINANCIAL ASSETS AVAILABLE TO MEET CASH NEEDS FOR GENERAL EXPENDITURES WITHIN ONE YEAR
+Cash and cash equivalents Investments Grants and contributions receivable \$ 2,046,171 1,511,849 143,664 FINANCIAL ASSETS AVAILABLE TO MEET CASH NEEDS FOR GENERAL EXPENDITURES WITHIN ONE YEAR \$ 3.701.684

+3. LIQUIDITY AND AVAILABILITY (Continued)

 The Organization has a policy to structure its financial assets to be available and liquid as its obligations become due.
-As of December 31, 2019, the Organization had financial assets equal to approximately five months of operating expenses.
+As of December 31, 2020, the Organization had financial assets equal to approximately nine months of operating expenses.